|

 limitations of the coin of the realm into the making of virtuoso turns on a

 dime."
-(Robert Kaufman, University of California, Berkeley)
+(Robert Kaufman, University of California, Berkeley) by

-Meriel Malone
+Meriel Malone Meriel

 Malone’s Was It Something I Said, deconstructs the demotic with a wit